01 — Fundamentals

 ADCs (Antibody-Drug Conjugates)

-Dual CMC streams (antibody + cytotoxic payload).
+Dual Program Development streams (antibody + cytotoxic payload).
 Complex conjugation chemistry, DAR distribution, and linker stability.
 Containment requirements for the payload manufacturing.
 Highly modality-specific analytical panel.

 mRNA / LNP